by Ryan Hart | Updated on May 2, 2022 | Post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 In this blog post, we discuss the best time to send wedding invitations to ensure that as many people as possible can attend your big day!

 Here is a list of the most common times to invite guests to your wedding:

 Planning a wedding can be a stressful time, and there are a lot of details to keep track of.
 One important detail is when to send out save the date cards.

 Save the date cards are a way to give your guests advanced notice of your wedding date, so they can plan accordingly.

 The general rule of thumb is to send them out six to eight months before the wedding.
-This will give your guests plenty of time to clear their schedules and make travel arrangements, if necessary.

 Of course, you'll also want to take your own schedule into account.
 If you're getting married during a busy time of year or you have out-of-town guests, you may want to send the cards out even earlier.